top of page

 • preventing relapse

 Sometimes traumatic or painful experiences are at the root of an eating disorder.
-Once you are stable in recovery, we may decide to do trauma work with EMDR (Eye Movement Desensitization Reprocessing) to help address long-standing issues that contributed to the development of your eating disorder.
+Once you are stable in recovery, we may decide to do some deeper work on long-standing issues that contributed to the development of your eating disorder or negative relationship with your body.

 Check out my recommended resources for eating disorders and body image